playframework/playframework/documentation/manual/scalaGuide/main/tests/ScalaFunctionalTest.md

 @[scalafunctionaltest-allbrowserspersuite](code-scalatestplus-play/allbrowserspersuite/ExampleOverrideBrowsersSpec.scala)

-The previous test class will only attempt to run the shared tests with Firefox and Chrome (and cancel tests automatically if either browser is not available).
+The previous test class will only attempt to run the shared tests with Firefox and Chrome (and cancel tests automatically if a browser is not available).

 ## PlaySpec

-`PlaySpec` provides a convenience "super Suite" ScalaTest base class for Play tests, you get `MustMatchers`, `OptionValues` and `WsScalaTestClient` automatically by extending `PlaySpec`:
+`PlaySpec` provides a convenience "super Suite" ScalaTest base class for Play tests, You get `WordSpec`, `MustMatchers`, `OptionValues`, and `WsScalaTestClient` automatically by extending `PlaySpec`:

 @[scalafunctionaltest-playspec](code-scalatestplus-play/playspec/ExampleSpec.scala)